Pharmacy Manager Jobs

 The pharmacy profession, like other healthcare professions, is in the midst of a shortage, which has left a gap for qualified pharmacy managers.
 Only Soliant has the most pharmacy manager jobs in hospitals, pharmacies, long-term care facilities, clinics and government health agencies.
 Whether you prefer a pharmacy manager job along the California beaches or the New England coast, Soliant is the only name to call.

 A pharmacy manager is a more administrative role than a traditional pharmacist, giving them the duties of a pharmacist with the additional duties of a management position.
 Some of the primary responsibilities of a pharmacy manager include managing a group of pharmacists, ensuring that drugs are compounded and dispensed properly, logging all data into a computer, reviewing all drug utilization practices, ensuring the smooth functioning of the pharmacy in a hospital or retail environment, directing the work of others below them, planning and accomplishing team goals and ultimately reporting to a department head.
-The pharmacy manager must be experienced in a leadership role, with the ability to think quickly and communicate effectively.
+The pharmacy manager must be experienced in a leadership role, with the ability to think quickly and communicate effectively in order to solve any issues issues that may arise.
 The pharmacy manager must also have experience working with prescription dispensing, in order to understand what practices and policies need to be followed.

 Pharmacy Manager Education Requirements